 Name at birth: Kenneth Lee SalazarKen Salazar is the former Colorado senator who became U.S. Secretary of the Interior under President Barack Obama in 2009.
-He heads a vast agency whose bureaus manage water, fish, wildlife, mining, public lands and national parks and maintain federal relationships with American Indians.
+President Joseph Biden named him U.S. Ambassador to Mexico and he was confirmed by the Senate in August of 2021.
 A cowboy-hatted lawyer, businessman, farmer and rancher, Salazar was elected to the U.S. Senate from Colorado in 2004.
 A year earlier, as the state's attorney general, he led a well-publicized fight against a ballot measure that would have transferred water across the Rocky Mountains from western Colorado to Denver.
-He previously served the state as natural resources director (1990-94) and legal counsel to Gov. Roy Romer (1986-90).
-His ancestors have lived in the American Southwest since the 1500s, before there was a United States or a Mexico -- meaning he is neither an immigrant to the U.S., nor, technically, a Mexican American.
+Salazar had previously served the state as a natural resources director (1990-94) and legal counsel to Gov. Roy Romer (1986-90).
+He returned to private practice after the Obama administration, and in 2016 was named by Hillary Clinton to lead her transition team, should she win the presidency.
+She didn't.
+Salazar's ancestors have lived in the American Southwest since the 1500s, before there was a United States or a Mexico -- meaning he is neither an immigrant to the U.S., nor, technically, a Mexican American.
 He says he has nonetheless experienced the bigotry and discrimination that are sometimes aimed at those groups.

-He holds a bachelor’s degree in political science from Colorado College (1977) and a law degree from the University of Michigan (1981)?
-He and his wife, Hope, have two daughters, Andrea and Melinda?
-A Dairy Queen restaurant is among the small businesses he and Hope have operated together.
+He holds a bachelor’s degree in political science from Colorado College (1977) and a law degree from the University of Michigan (1981)… He and his wife, Hope, have two daughters, Andrea and Melinda… A Dairy Queen restaurant is among the small businesses he and Hope have operated together.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.